advancedbravery/discord-bot-best-practices/README.md

 # Best practices for Discord bots

-*NB: These guidelines are intended for bots running on public servers.
-If your bot is restricted to private ones, this document likely doesn't apply to you.*

 1. **Commands should be explicitly invoked**.
 Bots should not activate on normal chat.
 Instead, use a command prefix or only respond when your bot is directly @mentioned.